-Ankush Kumar (Mohit) is a freelance reporter, who has covered many stories for Washington Blade and Los Angeles Blade from Iran, India, and Singapore.
-Recently covered story for The Daily Beast.
+Ankush Kumar is a freelance reporter who has covered many stories for Washington and Los Angeles Blades from Iran, India and Singapore.
+He recently reported for the Daily Beast.
 He can be reached at email@example.com.
 He is on Twitter at @mohitkopinion.